byunsy/financial-forecasting/README.md

 ## Description

-Financial-forecasting is a jupyter notebook that effectively utilizes both LSTM (Long Short-term Memory) and CNN (Convolutional Neural Network) to accurately predict a stock's closing price based a time-window of 20 business days.
-Firstly, I have used the FinanceDataReader package to conveniently scrape specific stock market data and constructed a neural network model that combined a mixture of LSTM and CNN models.
+Financial-forecasting is a jupyter notebook that effectively utilizes both LSTM (Long Short-term Memory) and CNN (Convolutional Neural Network) to accurately predict a stock's closing price based on a time-window of 20 business days.
+Firstly, I used the FinanceDataReader package to conveniently scrape specific stock market data and constructed a neural network model that combined a mixture of LSTM and CNN models.
 I then used over 6,000 data points (4,800 for training and 1,200 for testing) to create a financial forecasting model given a specific stock item.
 To process large sets of data points efficiently, I decided to use Google Colab, which allowed me to utilize its GPUs and memory space.

 The general process for the notebook was: